jeffzhou95/WorldOfTank/README.md

 # WorldOfTank
-An open-world tank battle game with full features of real ones in Unreal Engine 4
+An open-world tank battle game with <Strong>full features</strong> of real ones in Unreal Engine 4